mattallenn/gnc/README.md

 3. Run `i2cdetect -y 1`.
 This should show a connection on `0x68` or `0x69`.
 You'll have to change the variable at the top of the `.py` files to make sure this is correct.
 4. Run either `python3 imu-test.py` or `python3 imu-visual.py`
 5. Congratulation!
 Go drink because you now have some useful(?) data from a cheap, inaccurate Amazon clone IMU that probably won't work tomorrow.

+## Credits:
+A lot of this was adapted / taken from [this](https://pypi.org/project/BMI160-i2c/) python package.